“We arrived guys. Time to enjoy this beautiful view!”, said Rolando, our guide, once we made it to the top.

 This makes you feel like this postcard-like landscape is all yours.

-Explorer taking a picture of Rainbow Mountain Palccoyo
+Explorer enjoying the atmosphere at Rainbow Mountain Palccoyo

 Having arrived at 4900m (16076 ft), we made it to the top.
 Oh boy, what a view!
 Just beautiful!

 I have to be honest though, hiking at this altitude is no joke.
 However, it blew my mind that when I checked my watch it said that we hiked only 45 minutes.

 Feeling the fresh breeze of the wind in my face while standing on the rainbow mountain and looking at the red valley really made me realize that Peru is more than just Machu Picchu.

 Then Rolando woke me up from my daydream and gave us a muña tea with some fresh bread he bought on the road.